adriaan29A/moby/README.md

 Game Mode

 The object of the game is to find a path between two different entries through their shared synonyms.
-Common synonyms (high frequency) cost the most, less commonplace ones cost less, range spans 7 orders of magnitude.
-Finding any path can be challenging.
-I added a concept of "cheats" to the game because it would be just too hard to play otherwise.
-They play something akin to a "par" score in golf.
-In game mode (see below) click the ">>" button (fwd/next) and you will be navigated 1 step to the next synonym along a minimum cost path path towards the target.
-This is true for any location you happen to be - repeatedly clicking ">>" will always take you to the target along the/a minimum cost path.
+More commonplace synonyms (high frequency) cost the most, less popular ones cost less, with a range spanning 7 orders of magnitude.
+Finding any path can be challenging so a "cheat" option is provided because it would too hard to play otherwise.
+Cheats play something akin to a "par" score in golf.
+When in game mode (see below) you can cheat by clicking the ">>" button (fwd/next) button which navigates 1 step to the next best synonym along a *minimum cost path path towards the target*  Repeatedly clicking ">>" will always take you to the target along the/a lowest cost path.
 Dijkstra's algorithm in action!
 The #cheats is tracked as a second component to the score and the two (cost, #cheats) comprise your compound game score.
 The #jumps (navigations) is informational.
 Not to overemphasize the metrics, the idea here is to provide a semi-structured way of browsing through the work with a little playful competitiveness thrown in.

 To play -
-- To navigate either click on a term you see or type one in, click "Go" or hit "\<ret\>" Use the "+/-" to zoom in/out and "<<" to go back.
+- Click on a term or type one in, click "Go" or hit "\<ret\>"
+- Use the "+/-" to zoom in/out and "<<" to go back.
 - Start from your current location or navigate to the word/phrase you'd like to start.
-- Type in the target and click the "Nav" button (for Navigate) You will see additional info pop up
+- Type in the target and click the "Nav" button (for navigate) You will see additional info pop up
 - Note the "Min Cost/Jumps" - this is the minimum cost to meet or beat*
 - Mouse over synynoms to see word/phrase frequencies
-- Click on synonyms you think will get you to the target
+- Click on the best lowest cost synonyms you think will get you to the target
-- Click on ">>" to cheat and be moved 1 synonym towards the target at the cost of 1 cheat and the cost (frequency) of the word
+- Click on ">>" to cheat and be moved 1 synonym towards the target at the cost of 1 cheat and the cost of the word
 - Click on "Clear" to exit game mode.

-* It's actually sometimes possible to beat Dijkstra's altgoritm *as implemented* which is kind of cheeky.
+* It's actually sometimes possible to beat Dijkstra's altgoritm which is kind of cheeky.
+This is of course *as implemented*.
 It wasn't planned, rather just a happy circumstance of combining the thesaurus with word frequencies and the way Dijkstra's works.

 [Screencast from 2024-09-11 10-12-56.webm](https://github.com/user-attachments/assets/b022f348-5793-42c9-881f-3f6793020eee)